TouchBistro/tb/README.md

 `tb` can be configured through the `.tbrc.yml` file located in your home directory. `tb` will automatically create a basic `.tbrc.yml` for you if one doesn't exist.

 ### Toggling experimental mode
-To to enable experimental mode set the `experimental` field to `true`.
+To enable experimental mode set the `experimental` field to `true`.
 Experimental mode will give you access to any new features that are still in the process of being tested.
 Please be aware that you may encounter bugs with these features as they have not yet been deemed ready for general use.
 Also, experimental mode is not covered by semver guarantees, so there could be breaking changes at any time.

-If you would like to help use test new features, we would appreciate it if you could enable experimental mode and report any issues you encounter.
+If you would like to help test new features, we would appreciate it if you could enable experimental mode and report any issues you encounter.

 ### Adding custom playlists
 You can create custom playlists by adding a new object to the `playlists` property.